OliverCodez/VerusPay/readme.md

 2 - https://explorer.veruscoin.io

-=== More Details ===
+=== Installation ===

- - Learn about the [Verus Coin official site](https://veruscoin.io) for more information about the community project
- - Join the [Verus Coin Discord](https://discord.gg/VRKMP2S) for support.
- - More documentation is available at [VerusPay Official Site](https://veruspay.io)

-=== Requirements ===
+= Requirements =

-There are two modes in which you can run VerusPay: Live or Manual

-Live Mode

-Store VPS or Dedicated Server
+**Live Mode**

-Suggested Store Server Minimum: 2GB RAM, 1 CPU, CentOS or Ubuntu
+Server Minimum: 2GB RAM, 1 CPU, CentOS or Ubuntu

-Additional "Offline" Verus Wallet
-I recommend using a seperate Verus CLI (command line interface) wallet just for use with your store, not your primary/personal wallet.
-Consider setting up a DigitalOcean $5 server for this using this guide: [How to Setup a DigitalOcean $5 VerusCoin Server](http://bit.ly/2Ca6LIK)

 In Live Mode VerusPay integrates with the Verus blockchain on your e-commerce VPS or dedicated server.
 This is NOT intended for shared hosting plans, you must be on a VPS or dedicated server where you have SSH access and the ability to run applications per your hosting provider terms.

-Manual Mode

-Store-dedicated "Offline" Verus Wallet
+Either Live or Manual mode requires that you have an additional "offline" Verus wallet.
 I recommend using a seperate Verus CLI (command line interface) wallet just for use with your store, not your primary/personal wallet.
+Consider setting up a DigitalOcean $5 server for this using this guide: [How to Setup a DigitalOcean $5 VerusCoin Server](http://bit.ly/2Ca6LIK)

+**Manual Mode**

+Manual Mode is always a "fallback", even for Live Mode operation, but also allows shared hosting store owners to use VerusPay without the additional step of setting up and configuring a Verus wallet on their web store.
+You still need access to a Verus wallet you own however.
+I recommend using a seperate Verus CLI (command line interface) wallet just for use with your store, not your primary/personal wallet.
 I call this an "offline" wallet simply to differentiate it from the store-online wallet.
 It should be connected to the network.
 Consider setting up a DigitalOcean $5 server for this using this guide: [How to Setup a DigitalOcean $5 VerusCoin Server](http://bit.ly/2Ca6LIK)

-Manual Mode is always a "fallback", even for Live Mode operation, but also allows shared hosting store owners to use VerusPay without the additional step of setting up and configuring a Verus wallet on their web store.
-You still need access to a Verus wallet you own however.

-=== Installation ===

-*If you already have a WooCommerce store running on a VPS or dedicated server with a min of 2GB RAM, skip to Step 3-b.
+= Install & Configuration Steps =

 1. Setup a VPS with a minimum of 2GB RAM.
 Use the following link for $100 of free hosting credit: [Setup DigitalOcean Server](https://m.do.co/c/13c092042583)